codacy/pulse-user-docs/docs/metrics/accelerate-changes.md

-# Lead time and review metrics
+# Change and review metrics

-Lead time for changes and review metrics provide an extra level of detail about the performance of your team workflows.
+Change and review metrics provide an extra level of detail about the performance of your team workflows.

-## Lead time for changes sub-metrics
+## Change metrics

 The following metrics directly influence **Lead time for changes**, and can help you track in more detail what needs to be improved in your workflow: